 When you want to eat something sweet and healthy, these naturally sweetened almond date balls are a good option.

-I want to post a healthy choice in the last day of this year so it will be ready for the first day of the new year.
+I want to post a healthy choice on the last day of this year so it will be ready for the first day of the new year.
 If one of your New Year resolutions is eating healthy, here is my almond and date truffles.
 I covered my 3 Ingredient Healthy Fig and Walnut Truffles with chocolate before.
-Instead of covering my almond and date truffles with chocolate, I want to give them a different look .
+Instead of covering my almond and date truffles with chocolate, I want to give them a different look.
 This time, I roll the balls into the shredded coconut which look like snow, give the winter feeling.
 You may think of dipping these healthy balls into the melted bittersweet chocolate if you are making these for your kids, as chocolate will attract their attention easily.

 Dates work as natural sweeteners.
 If you want to eat something sweet and healthy, these truffles are a good option for you.
 You eat deeply flavored sweet almonds.

 First, I toast the almonds which give a very nice aroma to these truffles.
 Toasting step is the key in this recipe.
 Almond’s rich aroma is essential.
 I toast the almonds on the stove in a pan over medium heat for 3 minutes.
-I stir them in every 15-20 seconds to prevent them burning.
+I stir them in every 15-20 seconds to prevent them from burning.
 When their strong aroma fills in the kitchen, I take them from the stove.
 I spread the almonds on the baking sheet and let them cool before grounding.